Keto Neapolitan Cookies

 How should I store these keto neapolitan cookies?

-Store the cookies in an airtight container at room temperature for up to a week.
-For longer storage, you can freeze them for up to three months.
-Just make sure to layer them with parchment paper!
+Store them in an airtight container at room temperature for up to a week.
+They also freeze well for up to three months - just layer them with parchment paper so they don't stick.

 Are these cookies suitable for a gluten-free diet?